No-hair theorem: Counterexamples

 Counterexamples in which the theorem fails are known in spacetime dimensions higher than four; in the presence of non-abelian Yang–Mills fields, non-abelian Proca fields, some non-minimally coupled scalar fields, or skyrmions; or in some theories of gravity other than Einstein's general relativity.
 However, these exceptions are often unstable solutions and/or do not lead to conserved quantum numbers so that "The 'spirit' of the no-hair conjecture, however, seems to be maintained".
 It has been proposed that "hairy" black holes may be considered to be bound states of hairless black holes and solitons.

 In 2004, the exact analytical solution of a (3+1)-dimensional spherically symmetric black hole with minimally coupled self-interacting scalar field was derived.
 This showed that, apart from mass, electrical charge and angular momentum, black holes can carry a finite scalar charge which might be a result of interaction with cosmological scalar fields such as the inflaton.
 The solution is stable and does not possess any unphysical properties; however, the existence of a scalar field with the desired properties is only speculative.

 Observational results

-The LIGO results provide some experimental evidence consistent with the uniqueness of the no-hair theorem.
+The results from the first observation of gravitational waves in 2015 provide some experimental evidence consistent with the uniqueness of the no-hair theorem.
 This observation is consistent with Stephen Hawking's theoretical work on black holes in the 1970s.

 Soft hair

 A study by Sasha Haco, Stephen Hawking, Malcolm Perry and Andrew Strominger postulates that black holes might contain "soft hair", giving the black hole more degrees of freedom than previously thought.
-This hair permeates at a very low-energy state, which is why it didn't come up in previous calculations that postulated the no-hair theorem.
+This hair permeates at a very low-energy state, which is why it did not come up in previous calculations that postulated the no-hair theorem.
 This was the subject of Hawking's final paper which was published posthumously.